AdobeDocs/pdfservices-api-documentation/src/pages/overview/2.2.0/index.md

 The [Document Generation API](document-generation-api) is a cloud-based web service that allows you to produce high fidelity PDF and Word documents with dynamic data inputs.
 Using Document Generation API, you can merge your data(e.g. JSON file) with Word templates to create dynamic documents for contracts and agreements, invoices, proposals, reports, forms, branded marketing documents and more.

 Embed Document Generation API into any application using [PDFServices SDK](pdf-services-api#sdk) for Node.js, .Net, and Java.
-[Start with a Document Generation Free Tier which includes 500 free Document Transactions per month.](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=document-generation-api)
+[Start with a Free Tier which includes 500 free Document Transactions per month.](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=document-generation-api)

 ## PDF Extract API for extracting PDF structure and information